Ryūnosuke Akutagawa: Later life

-Legacy and adaptations
+Legacy

 During the course of his short life, Akutagawa wrote 150 short stories.
 A number of these have been adapted into other media.
 Akira Kurosawa's famous 1950 film Rashōmon retells Akutagawa's "In a Grove", with the title and the frame scenes set in the Rashomon Gate taken from Akutagawa's "Rashōmon".
 Ukrainian composer Victoria Poleva wrote the ballet Gagaku (1994), based on Akutagawa's "Hell Screen".
 Japanese composer Mayako Kubo wrote an opera entitled Rashomon, based on Akutagawa's story.
 The German version premiered in Graz, Austria in 1996, and the Japanese version in Tokyo in 2002.
 The central conceit of the story (i.e. conflicting accounts of the same events from different points of view, with none "definitive") has entered into storytelling as an accepted trope.

-In 1930, Tatsuo Hori, a writer, who saw himself as a disciple of Akutagawa, published his short story "Sei kazoku" (literally "The Holy Family"), which was written under the impression of Akutagawa's death and even paid reference to the dead mentor in the shape of the deceased character Kuki.
+In 1930, Tatsuo Hori, a writer, who saw himself as a disciple of Akutagawa, published his short story "Sei kazoku" (literally "The Holy Family"), which was written under the impression of Akutagawa's death and even made reference to the dead mentor in the shape of the deceased character Kuki.
 In 1935, Akutagawa's lifelong friend Kan Kikuchi established the literary award for promising new writers, the Akutagawa Prize, in his honor.

+Akutagawa is featured as a character in the anime franchise Bungo Stray Dogs.

 In 2020 NHK produced and aired the film A Stranger in Shanghai.
 It depicts Akutagawa's time as a reporter in the city and stars Ryuhei Matsuda.